 Date of Authorship for this Version

 Siegel, Reva B., "EQUALITY AND CHOICE: SEX EQUALITY PERSPECTIVES ON REPRODUCTIVE RIGHTS IN THE WORK OF RUTH BADER GINSBURG" (2013).
 Faculty Scholarship Series.
-Paper 4998.
+4998.